 Finding a Laminate Countertop without a Backsplash

-Here comes a stroke of serendipity: they had a whole pile of laminate countertops that had been brought in as a special offer.
-They were not only sans the backsplash, but also sans the inflated price tag.
-They were exactly what we were looking for!
-Unless you looked really close, you would swear they were quartz!Don’t you just love it when good things happen unexpectedly?
+Here comes a stroke of serendipity: a pile of laminate countertops.
+Brought in as a special offer. they were not only sans the backsplash but also sans the inflated price tag.
+Exactly what we were looking for!
+Unless you look really close, you would swear they were quartz!Don’t you just love it when good things happen unexpectedly?
 We loaded the counter into the car and went on our merry way.

-We dry fit the sink to make sure it fit and marked the hole for the faucet.
-Remove the masking tape from under the sink but apply painters tape around the perimeter of the sink (on the counter) to catch any excess caulking.Drill the hole for the faucet.Then attach the counter to the base cabinets with screws from underneath (measure to make sure the screws aren’t longer than the material so they don’t poke through the countertop!).
+Dry fit the sink to make sure it fits and mark the hole for the faucet.
+Remove the masking tape from under the sink.
+Then apply painters tape around the perimeter of the sink (on the counter) to catch any excess caulking.Drill the hole for the faucet.Then attach the counter to the base cabinets with screws from underneath (measure to make sure the screws aren’t longer than the material so they don’t poke through the countertop!).

 We applied water proof caulk rated specifically for sink areas to both the counter, as well as underneath the rim of the sink itself.

 Hubs donned some gloves just in case and lifted the sink from the sides to avoid the caulk.
 He lowered it into the gap and made sure the caulking was seated well.
-Underneath the sink, there are mounting clamps that get tightened against the counter; use some wood blocks if necessary to bridge any gaps.
-Don’t be tempted to skip this step, because that’s what will keep the sink tight to the counter and seal the caulk.Before the caulk dries, smooth any excess caulk that squishes out with a wet finger then lift up the painters tape leaving a clean surface.
+Underneath the sink, there are mounting clamps that get tightened against the counter.
+Use some wood blocks if necessary to bridge any gaps.
+Don’t be tempted to skip this step.
+That’s what will keep the sink tight to the counter and seal the caulk.Before the caulk dries, smooth any excess caulk that squishes out with a wet finger then lift up the painters tape leaving a clean surface.

 Now that the clamps are in place and the caulk is finessed, you can reconnected the faucet.
 The faucet we used was saved from when we renovated our old kitchen.

 We finished off the gap between the counter and tile with clear silicone.